depeperwinkel

 Combinations

-Andaliman combines with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, and goes perfectly with exotic fruits, poultry, shellfish and shellfish.
+Andaliman combines with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, and goes perfectly with exotic fruits, especially strawberries, poultry, shellfish, and scallops.

 We also recommend andaliman as a botanical.
-A great combination is with cubeb.
-Try our seed-free clusters of andaliman in one of the Bobby gins, inspired by Indonesian cuisine.
+It pairs perfectly with cubeb.
+Try our seed-free clusters of andaliman in one of our Bobby gins, inspired by Indonesian cuisine.

 The Batak kitchen

-The berry has been used by the Bataks for many centuries, long before the rest of the Indonesian archipelago was introduced to the chili pepper.
-Batak cuisine is known for its spicy dishes.
-There is no dish, certainly not at a ceremony such as a wedding, without dishes on the menu that contain andaliman.
+The berry has been used by the Batak people for many centuries, long before the rest of the Indonesian archipelago was introduced to the chili

 Suggestions for using andaliman